MaliJetal/hooks-mini-project/README.md

 ## useEffect():

+- useEffect allows us to introduce side effects to the component.
 - useEffect used to call API's and do logic whenever state/props/variable changes.
 - useEffect is a function which allows to pass and return states
 - useEffect can be used as componentDidMount and componentUnmount